Surface trap with adjustable ion couplings for scalable and parallel gates: Robustness of parallel gates

-To account for the errors coming from the full spectrum of axial normal modes we include all the normal modes and $\alpha_{i,m}(t_g)$ functions in the calculated fidelity.
-Figure \ref{fig:RFreqsHeatmap}(b) shows the results of gate infidelity calculations over the detuning $\mu$ for different initial average COM mode occupation number $\bar{n}_c$.
-The detuning $\mu$ is varied from $22.4$ to $22.45$ MHz with the step of $2$ Hz.
-Infidelity has narrow maxima for detuning $\mu$ close to the normal mode frequencies of the pair and half of their sum, that are repeated after $5/2t_g$ MHz (see Fig. \ref{fig:RFreqsHeatmap}(b)).
-To reach near-unit fidelity, the difference between detuning of the lasers and the local infidelity maxima should be at least 10 Hz.
-The maximum infidelity for $\bar{n}_c = 20$ reaches $2\cdot10^{-4}$ for a drift rate $\gamma$ of 1 MHz/min and $5\cdot 10^{-6}$ for drift rates lower than $150$ kHz/min.
-The leading contribution to the infidelity for $\gamma = $ 1 MHz/min is the remaining ion-to-mode entanglement, while for drift rates lower than 150 kHz/min the leading contribution comes from the rest of the normal modes of the chain.
-With the help of considered technique, parallel two-qubit gates on the whole chain can be performed with fidelity greater than $99.9\%$.
+Fig. \ref{fig:RFreqsHeatmap}(b) shows results for Be ions, for different detunings $\mu$, and for different $\bar{n}_c$.
+Here we account for the entire phonon mode spectrum and the corresponding $\alpha_{i,m}(t_g)$-s. $\mu$ ranges from $22.4$ to $22.45$ MHz with the step of $2$ Hz.
+Infidelity has a narrow maximum when $\mu$ is close to the normal mode frequencies or to half of their sum (see Fig. \ref{fig:RFreqsHeatmap}(b)).
+The maximum fidelities are achieved, when the lasers are detuned from the local infidelity maxima by at least 10 Hz.
+At $\gamma = $ 1 MHz/min the leading contribution to infidelity is the remaining ion-phonon entanglement, while for the drift rates below 150 kHz/min the leading contribution comes from the presence of the whole phonon-mode spectra.
+For the latter case, for the phonon mode occupation $\bar{n}$ of 20 the maximum infidelity reaches $5.7\cdot10^{-6}$.

-Additionally, we note that multi-loop gates and dynamical decoupling pulse sequences \cite{Milne2020, Hayes2012} can be used to reduce errors in two-qubit operation.
+We also model parallel MS operations for Be qubits.
+For this we select two neighboring segments depicted in Fig. \ref{fig:Bew28axialladder}.
+The interaction between ions from two neighboring segments is three orders of magnitude weaker than between the ions within a segment, which leads to the independent gate operation.
+Indeed, we found that MS gate fidelity of two parallel gates on two adjacent segments is well approximated by multiplication of fidelities of two independent operations.
+Therefore, we estimate the fidelity of the parallel two-qubit gates for the entire chain to be greater than 99.95\%.
+This result can be further improved using the multi-loop gates and dynamical decoupling pulse sequences \cite{Milne2020, Hayes2012}.